PROPRIETARY AUDIT — CONFIDENTIAL

 Jay Abraham's online presence faces a critical strategic paradox: the man Forbes called "possibly the greatest marketing expert alive today" is being outranked, out-followed, and out-distributed by people who learned marketing from his books.
 Domain consolidation is partially complete, content strategy leaves billions in organic search value on the table, and a second active site is silently creating brand fragmentation — while a generation of internet gurus builds digital empires on the frameworks Jay created.

-The man who has generated $75 billion in revenue growth for clients is nearly invisible to Google for every commercial-intent keyword in his category.
+The man who has generated $50 billion in client results is nearly invisible to Google for every commercial-intent keyword in his category.
 His proprietary frameworks are being taught — and ranked for — by other people's websites.
 His 800+ hours of content sit unindexed.
 His Instagram is a stream of low-production videos that would fail his own brand audit.
 And the next generation of CEOs who need him most is discovering Hormozi on YouTube instead.

 The good news: every problem found in this audit is fixable, and the assets already exist to fix them.
 What's missing isn't content, credibility, or frameworks.
 What's missing is a system to deploy what already exists — and someone who will hold the team accountable to doing it.